xraypy/xraylarch/doc/xafs/index.rst

 ===============================

 One of the primary motivations for Larch was processing XAFS data.
-Larch was originally conceived to be version 2 of the Ifeffit engine, replacing and expanding all the XAFS analysis capabilities of that package.
+Larch was originally conceived to be version 2 of Ifeffit, replacing and expanding all the XAFS analysis capabilities of that package.

 As of this writing (June, 2012), this replacement is approximately complete, in that most functionality of Ifeffit 1 is available in Larch.
 A